tailcallhq/tailcallhq.github.io/docs/config-generation.md

 These challenges highlight the need for automated tools, which streamline the process of generating GraphQL schemas, ensuring accuracy and efficiency while reducing the manual workload and error potential.

+For more insights on why manual GraphQL schema writing is becoming obsolete, you can read this [blog post by Tailcall](https://blog.tailcall.run/writing-a-graphql-backend-by-hand-is-long-gone).

 ## Input Sources

 Our system supports generating configurations from various input sources, including: